Submit by 7/21 to WE BEGAN AGAIN: Collected Essays on Second Chances (Edited by Christine Wolf and Eric Ronne)

 7. How do I submit for FREE if I’m a paid subscriber to Writers’ Haven by Christine Wolf?

-If you’re already a paid subscriber to Writers’ Haven by Christine Wolf, use discount code XXXXXXX and submit your essay(s) for FREE.
+If you’re already a paid subscriber to Writers’ Haven by Christine Wolf, use discount code SECONDCHANCE and submit your essay(s) for FREE.

 If you’re not a paid subscriber to Writers’ Haven by Christine Wolf, your submission fee is $10 per essay.